jessmewald/Environmental_Microbiome_Reanalysis/data/README.md

-#Raw data acquired from the SRA as follows:
+ ## Raw data dowloaded from the Genbank SRA

-AV_Raw_Data
-PMCID:PMC6206866 Bioproject Number:PRJNA382682
+ Used web based [SRA explorer](https://github.com/ewels/sra-explorer) to download each 'fastq.gz'